How to Prepare for the National Latin Exam

 But what really is the best way to prepare?

-Ultimatley, the best way you can prepare for the Nationial Latin Exam is to keep learning Latin!
-Join the Latin-learning community, and Andy will take you step-by-step through the concept of Latins to help you feel confident in tackling the National Latin Exam.
+Ultimately, the best way you can prepare for the National Latin Exam is to keep learning Latin!
+Join The Rooted Minds Learning Community, and Andy will take you step-by-step through the concept of Latins that will help you feel confident in tackling the National Latin Exam.

 So what questions do you have about the National Latin Exam?